eosnetworkfoundation/grant-framework/applications/fundle.md

 > We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

-The non blockchain part of the application is already finished.
-Please visit: dev.wefundle.com

 - Mock-ups/designs of any UI components
 - Data models of the core functionality
 - API specifications of the core functionality